 2.1.
 Background checks for Compact Physician Licenses

 Colorado has adopted the Interstate Medical Licensure Compact (IMLC), which is a mechanism that expedites the licensing process for doctors in multiple states.
-If a doctor gets a “compact license” in Colorado as opposed to a “single-state license”, it will be quicker for him/her to obtain a compact license in another state that has adopted the IMLC.
+If you get a “compact license” in Colorado as opposed to a “single-state license”, it will be quicker for you to obtain a compact license in another state that has adopted the IMLC.

 3. Discipline for doctors following a criminal conviction in Colorado

-Colorado-licensed physicians, physician assistants, and anesthesiologist assistants have 30 days to tell the CMB when they are convicted of a felony or a drug crime.
-Failing to “self-report” is itself a grounds for discipline.
+If you are a Colorado-licensed physician, physician assistant, or anesthesiologist assistant, you have 30 days to tell the CMB when you are convicted of a felony or a drug crime.
+Failing to “self-report” is itself a ground for discipline.

 4. Fighting discipline by the Colorado Medical Board

-Any doctor facing a disciplinary hearing is strongly encouraged to hire legal counsel who has experience in administrative proceedings.
+If you are facing a disciplinary hearing, you are strongly encouraged to hire legal counsel who has experience in administrative proceedings.
 Depending on the circumstances of the case, an attorney would argue to the CMB that:

 - the conviction was for an offense that has nothing to do with the practice of medicine or patient care,

-- the doctor has a good reputation and a long history of helping patients,
+- you have a good reputation and a long history of helping patients,

-- the doctor poses no threat to colleagues, patients, or others, and/or
+- you pose no threat to colleagues, patients, or others, and/or

-- the doctor has completed all the terms that the judge imposed and has taken responsibility for his/her actions
+- you have completed all the terms that the judge imposed and has taken responsibility for your actions

-If the doctor was falsely convicted, the attorney could also argue to the CMB that the court got it wrong, and the doctor should not be doubly punished by having his/her livelihood stripped away as well.
+If you were falsely convicted, the attorney could also argue to the CMB that the court got it wrong, and you should not be doubly punished by having your livelihood stripped away as well.

-Former patients and fellow physicians could also write letters to the CMB to support the doctor keeping his/her license.
+Former patients and fellow physicians could also write letters to the CMB to support you keeping your license.

 5. Penalties for the unauthorized practice of medicine in Colorado

-Furthermore, the CMB could deny licenses to doctors applying for a medical license in Colorado if they have a past conviction for the unauthorized practice of medicine.
+Furthermore, if you are applying for a medical license, the CMB could deny you if you have a past conviction for the unauthorized practice of medicine.

 6. Other professional licenses in Colorado